mariosotil/river-framework/README.md

 ## Features

-So far, this framework has the following features:
+The current version has the following features:

 - Designed to provide a unique interface to connect to NoSQL databases
 - Simplifies the writting of code
+- Compiled for Java 1.6+
 - Uses the Java Logging API
 - Controls five basic elements:
   - The session